mttmccb/grav-plugin-gmaps/README.md

 # Usage

-Add the Twig code to your template or page (_for page you need to enable the twig process in the configuration file_):
+Add the Twig code to your template or page:

     {{ gmaps({params}) }}